-Zachary Lamb is a doctoral student in MIT’s Department of Urban Studies and Planning.
+Zachary Lamb is a Lecturer in MIT’s Department of Urban Studies and Planning.
 His work focuses broadly on the intersection of public policy, design, and environmental change.
-His dissertation research examines the evolving spatial and design politics of flood infrastructure in the delta cities of New Orleans and Dhaka, Bangladesh.
+He completed his PhD at MIT in 2018 and held a Mellon postdoctoral fellowship at Princeton during 2018-2019.
+His dissertation research examined the evolving spatial and design politics of flood infrastructure in the delta cities of New Orleans and Dhaka, Bangladesh.
 He is also co-founder and principle of Crookedworks, a research and design firm whose work was featured in the 2012 Venice Architecture Biennale and has received wide recognition, including awards from AIA New Orleans, AIA Western Massachusetts, and the Animal Architecture Awards.
-Prior to his doctoral studies, Zach received a Master of Architecture degree from MIT and a Bachelors of Arts degree in art history, architectural history, and environmental studies from Williams College.
+Prior to completing his doctoral studies, Zach received a Master of Architecture degree from MIT and a Bachelors of Arts degree in art history, architectural history, and environmental studies from Williams College.
 His previous work has included environmental policy analysis, green building and design, design-build education, energy efficiency, climate change adaptation, affordable housing, and post-disaster community development.

 Suzy Harris-Brandts is a PhD student in Urban Studies and Planning at MIT, split between focuses in City Design and Development (CDD) and the International Development Group (IDG).
 Her work broadly addresses the interplay between displacement, nationality, urban humanitarian interventions, and housing rights—particularly with regard to the South Caucasus and Occupied West Bank.
 Prior to her doctoral studies, Suzy studied architecture at the University of Waterloo’s School of Architecture and is a licensed architect in Canada.
 She has worked at design and research practices across the globe including in Toronto, Vancouver, London, the West Bank, and Abu Dhabi.

-Jonathan Tarleton is a second-year masters of city planning student at MIT working in both Housing, Community, and Economic Development (HCED) and City Design and Development (CDD).
-His research at DUSP focuses on factors that affect the maintenance or dissolution of limited equity housing cooperatives and the perceived tradeoffs between safety and accessibility in setting public housing eligibility criteria for individuals with criminal convictions.
+Jonathan Tarleton completed a masters in city planning degree at MIT in 2018, working in both Housing, Community, and Economic Development (HCED) and City Design and Development (CDD).
+His research at DUSP focused on factors that affect the maintenance or dissolution of limited equity housing cooperatives and the perceived tradeoffs between safety and accessibility in setting public housing eligibility criteria for individuals with criminal convictions.
 Jonathan previously served as the editor of the magazine Urban Omnibus and the chief researcher of Nonstop Metropolis: A New York City Atlas.
 He holds a bachelors degree in Latin American Studies from the University of North Carolina at Chapel Hill.

 Shinwon Kyung is a Lecturer at Seoul National University, Korea.
 She is a housing and urban regeneration specialist.
 She has over 10 years of international experience as a teacher and researcher in Korea, the UK, and the US.
 Before joining SNU, she was a SPURS Fellow/Researcher at MIT in Cambridge (2014-2016) and Visiting Fellow/Consultant at the Urban Institute in Washington, DC (2010-2014).
 Dr. Kyung was also an Assistant Professor at the University of Birmingham in the UK (2006-2009) and Associate Research Fellow at the Korea Housing Institute (1998-2001), Korea.
 Her principal research focuses on housing and urban (re)development policy and practice and it impacts marginalized communities.